fawda123/WRTDStidal/README.md

 ![](README_files/figure-html/unnamed-chunk-5-1.png)

-A `tidal` object contains the data and multiple attributes.
+The `tidal` and `tidalmean` object classes contain the data and multiple attributes.
 The data and attributes are updated after the WRTDS model is created.

 ```r